eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/r-authentication-of-user-to-device.md

 | WIAM_15a | In order to ensure that operating system-level authentication can be used and is sufficiently secure, during installation of the Wallet Unit, the Wallet Unit SHALL enforce the activation of an OS-level User authentication mechanism with adequate security policies. |
 | WIAM_15b | During installation of the Wallet Unit, the Wallet Unit SHALL enable the User to indicate if they want to use a Wallet Unit-specific PIN for User authentication, or use the OS-level User authentication mechanism.
 The Wallet Unit SHALL enable the User to change this preference during the lifetime of the Wallet Unit. |

 In the opinion of the ARF editors team, the above requirements are sufficient.
-The detailed requirements and the appropriate means or controls (eg. minimal length or complexity of the PIN/passwords, restricting the acceptable methods), are to be defined by the Wallet Solution providers to meet the requirements of LoA High and the Wallet Solution certification (as set out by [CIR 2024/2981]).
+The detailed requirements and the appropriate means or controls (eg. minimal length or complexity of the PIN/passwords, restricting the acceptable methods), are to be defined by the Wallet Providers to meet the requirements of LoA High and the Wallet Solution certification (as set out by [CIR 2024/2981]).

 **Question 1: Is there a need to update the requirements?**